Programming: Logic, Design and Implementation (CIS120/17)

 ASSIGNMENTS TO DO:

-Don't forget QUIZ #2 is due on October 5th and I do not take late quizzes.
+Don't forget QUIZ #2 is due on October 9th and I do take off points for late quizzes.

 INFORMATION:

 If you would like to set up a Zoom meeting to go over anything, please let me know.
-I am available a lot this week.
+I am available a lot from Wednesday on.

 When you send the Access, it may look like it is not getting through.
 I am probably still getting it - I just have to move it from Outlook to process.